juansierra24/payment-frontend/README.md

-# obraaldia-refactoring-frontend
+# Payment App - BlueCoding Challenge

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

+## Dependencies Installation

+Run `npm install` to install the project dependencies.
 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding